top of page

 Bournemouth Deaf Club – Venue for our AGM

-Ideas for fund raising could be a sponsored event, car boot sale, cake sale, donations instead of gifts for a birthday or anniversary,
+Ideas for fund raising could be a sponsored event, car boot sale, cake sale,

 a collection box in a work place, raffle or a school mufti day.